peshay/bats-file/README.md

 ### `assert_files_not_equal`

-Fail if the given files are not the same.
+Fail if the given files are the same.

 ```bash
 @test 'assert_files_not_equal()' {